rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 ### Things To Keep In Mind:

-- Evaluation and validation of a chunk takes place on the Python side and must be performed sequentially.
+- Evaluation and validation of a chunk takes place on the Python side and is performed sequentially.
-  Because, the internal data structure of pandas `DataFrame` and `Styler` are not threadsafe - performing both steps at the same time could result in unexpected results.
-Therefore, fetching the next chunk of a `DataFrame` can only be done after the previous chunk has been fetched and its validation has been completed.

 - The number of styling functions used (less is better) to style a `DataFrame` can greatly affect the duration of validation.
   In case of an error, the plugin tries to identify the styling functions which caused the non-matching values.
   To do this, it has to do all the validation steps for each styling function.

 - By the plugin reported errors indicate that a styling function produce different output for different sizes of chunks.
   However, this does not mean that you can always see such an error in the current displayed values.
-Because, the internal validation uses smalller chunks to speed up the validation.
+Because, the internal validation uses smaller chunks to speed up the validation.

 ## Configure Validation
 Validation is **disabled** by default.